Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 While Unity is a powerful tool with many features, it has also many quirks that, at times, were really frustrating.

 My biggest pain point with Unity are the incompatibilities everywhere.
 Not just between different version of the Unity Editor itself, but also between different versions of official(!)
 Unity packages.
-And even within the same Unity Editor version with the same sets of packages and package version, you can find many project-based toggles than switch between some old implementations and behaviours of _something_ or you have many fundamental component choices like which Unity [render pipeline](https://docs.unity3d.com/Manual/render-pipelines.html) your project uses, that have signifiant influrence on what you can do in the first place.
+And even within the same Unity Editor version with the same sets of packages and package version, you can find many project-based toggles than switch between some old implementations and behaviours of _something_.
+Additionally, you have many fundamental component choices like which Unity [render pipeline](https://docs.unity3d.com/Manual/render-pipelines.html) your project uses, that have signifiant influrence on what you can do in the first place.
 And changing later might require re-working major parts of a project, which is oftentimes not feasiable.

 All of those things, lead to the phenomenon that whenever you are searching for learning resources, packages, scripts, assets etc. there is an enourmously high chance, that it won't work for your project for one reason or another.
 This does not apply to basics, so while learning the basics of Unity, you should be fine.
 Unity experts are probably also not that much effected by that, as they have enough knowledge to workaround this or implement everything by themselves in the first place.
 But for everyone falling in-between, this is frustrating.